boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 To show all records, click on `Show All Records`.

-Similarly you can add the `Measures` and `Expression Columns` into the column field.
+Similarly, you can add the `Measures` and `Expression Columns` into the column field.

 #### Drill Down